-Software-defined networking will meet the Internet of Things (IoT) at the crossroads of VPN exhaustion, uptime...
+Software-defined networking meets IoT at the crossroads of VPN exhaustion, uptime challenges and limited network...

-"The impact that Internet of Things devices will have on networks is just starting to be felt," according to 451 Research Chief Analyst Eric Hanselman, "because although the number of devices has been growing rapidly, they don't yet stress existing capacity."
+"The impact that internet of things devices will have on networks is just starting to be felt," 451 Research chief analyst Eric Hanselman said, "because, although the number of devices has been growing rapidly, they don't yet stress existing capacity."

-SDN and IoT support M2M device fleets.
-Enterprises face increasingly expensive investments in the data center for machine to machine (M2M) device fleet expansion when they rely on standard switching.
-Virtual private networks (VPNs) work well for fleets of machine-to-machine (M2M) devices that use SIM cards for voice communications on a mobile network.
-But with M2M fleets without SIMs, there's a limit to how many VPNs standard switching can support, which limits the size of the device fleet that standard switching can support.
+Enterprises face increasingly expensive investments in the data center for machine-to-machine (M2M) device fleet expansion when they rely on standard switching.
+VPNs work well for fleets of M2M devices that use SIM cards for voice communications on a mobile network.
+The number of VPNs that standard switching can support limits the size of a M2M device fleet that doesn't use SIM cards.

-SDN can minimize that data center investment, and the programmable network enables IoT to address VPN exhaustion, according to Jeff Edlund, CTO of communications media and solutions at HP Enterprise Services.
+SDN can minimize that data center investment, and the programmable network enables IoT to address VPN exhaustion, according to Jeff Edlund, CTO of communications and media solutions at Hewlett Packard Enterprise.

-SDN and NFV to support uptime and IoT.
 Telecom networks provide connectivity from the IoT device to the cloud.
 These networks have traditionally been built using physical equipment, which ensured adequate uptime for services.
-But as service providers start to deploy SDN and network functions virtualization (NFV) in their networks, they face challenges in terms of how to maintain the level of reliability customers have come to expect.
-In many cases, reliability is guaranteed by SLAs that providers have to meet regardless of the technology they use in their networks.
+As service providers start to deploy SDN for IoT and NFV in their networks, they face challenges maintaining the level of reliability customers have come to expect.
+In many cases, reliability is guaranteed by service-level agreements that providers have to meet regardless of the technology they use.

 "The Titanium Server for SDN and NFV deployments helps guarantee the level of service reliability that you need for IoT customers," he continued.